cylesoft/mester/README.md

 status feed like twitter? just another channel? following certain people?

 avatars? really simple 256-color 8-bit type things, to save on disk space?
+12kb 70x70 PNGs? saved in base64 for use as data URIs?

 relay mode? for connecting local networks over the internet... let admin decide max relays? start with 10? network overlap: how to stop echo chambers of relays sending to relays on the same network. check IP?

-broadcast heartbeat to everyone else? every 10 seconds?

 peer to peer encryption for direct messages? or group shared secret to decrypt messages? right now everything is 100% in the clear.

+leverage heartbeat by using last sent message's received time, instead of a dedicated heartbeat packet.

 "private channel" with shared secret: for group private chats, select a shared secret via some other means, use that to decrypt messages, send using PGP? or whatever node-crypto provides? see: http://lollyrock.com/articles/nodejs-encryption/